 In December 2012, the University entered into a credit agreement with Bank of America, N.A. as Administrative Agent and other lenders (the "Agreement").
 The Agreement provides the University a note payable and a revolving line of credit in the amount of \$50,000 through December 2017 to be utilized for working capital, capital expenditures, share repurchases and other general corporate purposes.
-The Agreement contains standard covenants, that, among other things, restrict the University's ability to incur additional debt or make certain investments, require the University to maintain compliance with certain applicable regulatory standards, and require the University's assets and is guaranteed by certain of the University's subsidiaries.
+The Agreement contains standard covenants, that, among other things, restrict the University's ability to incur additional debt or make certain investments, require the University to maintain compliance with certain applicable regulatory standards, and require the University to achieve certain financial ratios and maintain a certain financial condition.
+Indebtedness under the Agreement is secured by the University's assets and is guaranteed by certain of the University's subsidiaries.
 As of December 31, 2014, the University is in compliance with its debt covenants.
 Under the loan covenant computation as of December 31, 2014, \$50,000 is available to be borrowed on the revolving line of credit although none has been drawn as of December 31, 2014.

-As of December 31,
+As of Dec ember 31,

 2014 2013

-Notes Payable

-Note payable, monthly payment of \$556; interest at 30 day LIBOR plus 1.75% (1.92% at December 31, 2014) through December 31, 2019 \$86,049 \$92,573

-Various Gift Annuities; quarterly payments of \$34 extending through 2019; interest at 10% 444 527
+\$86,049 \$92,573

+444 527

 86,493 93,100

-Less: Current portion 6,616 6,607
+6,616 6,607

 \$79,877 \$86,493

+\$86,049 444 86,493 6,616